Wednesday, August 13, 2025

-At Fugu I had to choose whether to stay on an uncertain route along the meandering river or take a direct road to Baotou, Inner Mongolia, the final destination of the second stage of my trip.
+At Fugu I had to choose whether to stay on an uncertain route along the meandering river or take a direct road across country to Baotou, Inner Mongolia, the final destination of the second stage of my trip.

 As with the Yellow River around Hukou Falls, there didn’t seem to be a road running along the riverside in a steep canyon section along the Shanxi-Inner Mongolia border called Laoniu Wan (老牛湾, Old Ox Bay).
 I did find some news articles online, however, saying that Laoniu Wan had recently been developed as a new sightseeing destination, and that it had become the start/end point of the ‘Yellow River Number One Tourism Road’ that I had been following on and off since Longmen.